 Our veterinary team regularly monitors the health of gorilla groups to ensure the early detection of disease and injury.
 When gorillas suffer from human-induced or life-threatening trauma or disease, the team stages medical interventions to save their lives.
 While circumstances vary for each case, generally animals suffering from infectious disease are darted with antibiotics and injured animals are anesthetized and treated in the forest.

 As a result of poaching and the illegal trade of wild animals, Gorilla Doctors treat and care for confiscated gorilla orphans.
-We currently oversee the medical management of three mountain gorilla orphans--Ndeze, Ndakasi, and Maisha - at Virunga National Park's Senkwekwe Center and one Grauer's gorilla, Ihirwe, at our orphan facility in Kinigi, Rwanda.
+We currently oversee the medical management of four mountain gorilla orphans--Ndeze, Ndakasi, Maisha, and Matabishi - at Virunga National Park's Senkwekwe Center and one Grauer's gorilla, Ihirwe, at our orphan facility in Kinigi, Rwanda.
 Gorilla Doctors also assist all three governments by providing emergency and quarantine care for all gorillas from the moment they are rescued until their transfer to a long-term care facility.

 Gorilla Doctors recognize that the health of the gorillas is inextricably linked to that of the entire ecosystem.
 In addition to providing life-saving care, our veterinary team further protects gorillas by supporting health programs for people and their animals living and working in and around gorilla habitat.

 With a special USAID Emerging Pandemic Threats program PREDICT grant, Gorilla Doctors is at the forefront of a global campaign to identify the emergence of new infectious diseases in wildlife that could pose a major threat to human health.
 Gorilla Doctors in Rwanda and Uganda are leading the field work for this important effort, safely and humanely collecting samples such as blood, saliva and feces from rodents, primates, bats, and birds in places where these species come into close contact with people.